Statistical inference for rough volatility: Central limit theorems: Model and CLT for VoV estimators

-A few remarks are in order.
-Theorem~\ref{thm:CLT-main} is a joint functional stable CLT for $d$ realized autocovariances of the form \eqref{eq:Vtilde} with potentially different lags $\ell_j$ and sequences $k_n^{(j)}$ that are of the same asymptotic order $\del^{-\kappa}$ but potentially with different constants $\theta_j$.
+\begin{remark} Theorem~\ref{thm:CLT-main} is a joint functional stable CLT for $d$ realized autocovariances of the form \eqref{eq:Vtilde} with potentially different lags $\ell_j$ and sequences $k_n^{(j)}$ that are of the same asymptotic order $\del^{-\kappa}$ but potentially with different constants $\theta_j$.
 We include this multivariate CLT not for the sole purpose of pursing utmost generality but really because we need it in Section~\ref{sec:4}, when we construct a rate-optimal estimator of $H$.
-For technical reasons, we need $\ell\geq3$ in Section~\ref{sec:4}, which is why we only consider $\ell\geq2$ in Theorem~\ref{thm:CLT-main}.
-(If $\ell=0,1$, an additional dominating bias term appears; since we do not use this result, we refrain from stating it.)
-The upper bound on $\kappa$ could be relaxed to some extent (we will not need this), but the lower bound cannot.
-Since taking the lower bound $\kappa = \frac{2H}{2H+1}$ yields the optimal rate of convergence given in \eqref{eq:opt}, one might be tempted to take a shortcut by just proving Theorem~\ref{thm:CLT-main} for that value of $\kappa$, but unfortunately, we will need Theorem~\ref{thm:CLT-main} with a general $\kappa$ in Section~\ref{sec:4}.
-An informal argument why \eqref{eq:opt} is the optimal rate is given after Equation~\eqref{eq:Zt} below; a formal proof is the subject of our companion paper \cite{Paris}.
+Similarly, since we need Theorem~\ref{thm:CLT-main} with a general $\kappa$ in Section~\ref{sec:4}, we prove Theorem~\ref{thm:CLT-main} for all $\kappa\in[\frac {2H}{2H+1},\frac12]$ and not just for the optimal one. \end{remark}